beancount/docs/docs/how_we_share_expenses.md

       Assets:US:Share:Carolyn       13.06 USD
         share: TRUE

-This is done by a [<span class="underline">custom plugin</span>](https://github.com/beancount/beancount/tree/master/experiments/sharing) I built that splits the expenses according to some rules that we have between us (see also [<span class="underline">this plugin by Akkukis</span>](https://github.com/Akuukis/beancount_share)).
+This is done by a [<u>custom plugin</u>](https://github.com/beancount/beancount/tree/master/experiments/sharing) I built that splits the expenses according to some rules that we have between us (see also [<u>this plugin by Akkukis</u>](https://github.com/Akuukis/beancount_share)).
 In this example, 40% of 32.66 (13.06) gets rerouted to her account.
 Note that this is an asset account for me, because she owes this.

 ### Her Shared Expenses<a id="her-shared-expenses"></a>

 We also have to keep track of the money she spends on her own for shared expenses.
 Since she’s not a Beancount user, I’ve set up a Google Sheets doc in which she can add rows to a particular sheet.
 This sheet has fields: Date, Description, Account, Amount.
 I try to keep it simple.

-Then, I built an [<span class="underline">extract\_sheets.py</span>](http://github.com/beancount/beancount/tree/master/experiments/sharing/extract_sheets.py) script that can pull down this data automatically and it writes it to a dedicated file for this, overwriting the entire contents each time.
+Then, I built an [<u>extract\_sheets.py</u>](http://github.com/beancount/beancount/tree/master/experiments/sharing/extract_sheets.py) script that can pull down this data automatically and it writes it to a dedicated file for this, overwriting the entire contents each time.
 The contents of this ledger (`carolyn.beancount`) look like this:

     pushtag #carolyn
     ...